Joint Living Trust

 Not including provisions for the surviving spouse's ability to amend the survivor's trust while protecting the irrevocable bypass trust from modification, which can create confusion during administration after the first death.

-Frequently Asked Questions About Joint Living Trusts
+Frequently Asked Questions About Joint Revocable Trusts

 What is a joint living trust?